Best Brokers for Beginners (UK, 2026)

 - •FCA regulated UK entity

-- •Segregated funds
+- •Segregated funds and negative balance protection

 Platform Options

-- •Proprietary web & mobile
+- •Proprietary web and mobile platform

 Suitability

-- •First-time traders
+- •First-time CFD and forex traders

-- •Education-focused users
+- •Education-focused beginners

-⚠️ When to avoid: If you want ISA/SIPP investing
+⚠️ When to avoid: If you want ISA/SIPP investing or direct share ownership

 Full ReviewPlus500